chainofflowers/tribes/README.md

 >It will try to open port 11119 on the router (nntp) and some UDP port for dht.

-Basically i plan to have 4 threads :
+Basically i plan to have 5 threads :

 >-Upnp opening the router and keeping it open
 >-hdt looking for peers
 >-nntp listening
+>-one infinite loop checking lifespans and deleting old articles from filesystem.
->-an infinite loop spreading/downloading new messages and groups to all the known peers, using NNTP client.
+>-one infinite loop spreading/downloading new messages and groups to all the known peers, using NNTP client.

+all files will be stored in local ~/News folder.
+Since of port 11119 , no **root** privileges SHALL be needed.